ChrisCho-H/bitcoin-sdk-js/README.md

 await tx.addInput({
   txHash: txId, // transaction id of utxo
   index: 0, // index of utxo in transaction
-  value: value, // value of utxo(unit is bitcoin)
+  value: value, // value of utxo(unit is satoshi)
 } as bitcoin.UTXO);

 // add Target output to send Bitcoin